 The right to a period of unpaid leave during pregnancy or after childbirth is protected under the federal Family and Medical Leave Act as well as Florida’s anti-discrimination law.
 Many women find, however, that they are not welcomed back after they return from maternity leave.

-A successful pregnancy discrimination case under either state or federal law can result in liability against the employer in the amount of lost income, benefits, damage to career prospects, and serious emotional distress related to the violation of the employee's rights.
-As an experienced workplace discrimination attorney, William Julien knows how to investigate and present claims of unfair treatment based on unlawful termination, demotion, or denial of protected rights.
-Sometimes women don't even know that they were the victims of pregnancy discrimination until they call us about denial of their unemployment benefits claims.
+A successful pregnancy discrimination case under either state or federal law can result in liability against the employer in the amount of lost income, benefits, damage to career prospects and serious emotional distress related to the violation of the employee’s rights.
+As an experienced workplace discrimination attorney, knows how to investigate and present claims of unfair treatment based on unlawful termination, demotion or denial of protected rights.
+Sometimes women don’t even know that they were the victims of pregnancy discrimination until they call us about denial of their unemployment benefits claims.

-At the Law Office of William M. Julien, we emphasize two aspects of our practice above all others: the prompt and aggressive pursuit of our clients' claims, and taking excellent care of our clients as their cases proceed through all stages of the litigation.
-For more information and a free consultation about our ability to help recover damages in your pregnancy discrimination case, email us in Boca Raton, or call us at 561-995-9990 or toll free at 866-569-7398.
+At the Law Office of William M. Julien, P.A., we emphasize two aspects of our practice above all others: the prompt and aggressive pursuit of our clients’ claims, and taking excellent care of our clients as their cases proceed through all stages of the litigation.
+For more information and a free consultation about our ability to help recover damages in your pregnancy discrimination case, email us in Boynton Beach, or call us at 561-560-5597 or toll-free at 888-993-4611.